What looms over a new freelancer more than anything else? I think we can agree building your client base ranks pretty highly on the list.

 Do this right now

-- Search an area of your expertise on Quora — answer three questions (especially those asked by potential clients)
+- Search an area of your expertise on Quora — answer three questions (prioritize those asked by potential clients)

 - Follow and tweet a new piece of your content to five client profile prospects on Twitter